There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 Thank you.

-I am a uh representative for seniors.
+I am a representative for seniors.

 It's a group in Connecticut.

-It started United Seniors for America, and we had a meeting Monday, and the seniors decided to take up the issue with the gas prices.
+And we had a meeting Monday, and the seniors decided to take up the issue with the gas prices.

-They said it is uh it's ridiculous, they can't afford it, and they want to know why nobody's speaking about the gas prices.
+And they want to know why nobody's speaking about the gas prices.

-So yesterday I contacted Senator Lieberman, uh, Blumenthal and uh Congressman Delora's office, and I told them who I was, and I said the seniors in Connecticut are very concerned because they have not heard anything about the gas prices in the past when there was a problem, it was all over the news, and nothing is being told either in meetings or on in the media, even if it's local media.
+In the past, when there was a problem, it was all over the news, and nothing is being told either in meetings or in the media, even if it's local media.

-So I was told by the offices that um the reason the gas prices are up is because there's uncertainty in the Middle East.
+So I was told by the offices that the reason the gas prices are up is because there's uncertainty in the Middle East.

-That's a driving fast factor.
+That's a driving factor.

 Is there a problem with the supply?

-Well, now wait just a second.
+And they said, wait just a second.

-Because back when the gas price was rising under Bush, they said there was problem with the speculators.
+Because back when the gas price was rising under Bush, they said there was a problem with the speculators.

 But now the problem is uncertainty in the Middle East, and we can't trash that.

-And they said, What do you mean?
+And they said, what do you mean?

-I said, Well, you told me you were told by administration there's uncertainty in the Middle East, and I have to go back to my seniors and give them a competent answer.
+I said, well, you told me you were told by administration there's uncertainty in the Middle East.

-They know that the value of the dollar is being uh is affecting their price and their gas, but they're gonna have to make a choice pretty soon.
+They know that the value of the dollar is affecting their price and their gas.

 What is your breaking factor?

-I said, Well, what do you mean?
+I said, well, what do you mean?

-Uh uh five dollars, six dollars, they said because the seniors' break-in factor is right now.
+They said, because the seniors' break-in factor is right now.

-It you've hit it at four dollars.
+You hit it at $4.

 We're working on new energy solutions.

-They said, Wait, wait, wait.
+I said, wait, wait, wait.

 The seniors' future is tomorrow.

-It said, Don't worry about it.
+It said, don't worry about it.

-And also a let me read my notes.
+And also, let me read my notes.

-One office said that the Senator is looking to work on a climate change legislation.
+One office said that the senator is looking to work on a climate change legislation.

-And I said, That's this is ongoing.
+And I said, this is ongoing.

 I have smart people.